shipcloud/guides/protocol/communication/README.md

 Communication
 =============

-A guide for communicating within thoughtbot.
+A guide for communicating within shipcloud.

 Tickets
 -------